StavrosNe/Convolution-Visualizer/README.md

 - Choose a Signal or Kernel from the dropdown menus
-- Type in the entries a custom equation to create a new Signal or Kernel Example 1: If you type t,0,1,2-t,1,2 it will create a triangle signal Example 2: If you type 1,0,1 it will create a square wave
+- Type in the entries a custom equation to create a new Signal or Kernel
+- Example 1: If you type t,0,1,2-t,1,2 it will create a triangle signal.
+- Example 2: If you type 1,0,1 it will create a square wave.

 ## Requirements